nikogura/nikogura.com/CodingStandards.md

 While there are certainly cases where code should never be reused, generally speaking this is a pattern to be avoided.
 Reusing code is a huge time saver, and writing code that can be reused is just good design principles.

 If you don’t have a really good reason for using internal/ put everything in pkg/.
 Putting your code in internal/ only prevents use by other programs.
-It doesn’t provide any security or privacy benefits.
+It doesn't provide any security or privacy benefits.

 You can say "Nobody will ever need to use this code.", and you may be right.
 Why limit yourself though?
 If it truly has to be private, stick it in a private repo.
 Otherwise, leave it flexible and open.